OpenDSA/OpenDSA/RST/source/Intro.rst

-There are short slideshows that help explain steps of an algorithm, there are full Algorithm Visualizations that go through a complete example of the algorithm, there are "proficiency exercises" where you show the steps taken by an algorithm, there are sets of questions, there are calculators, and there are other interactive exercises.
+There are short slideshows that help explain steps of an algorithm, there are full Algorithm Visualizations that go through a complete example of the algorithm (these will usually let you set the input data if you like), there are "proficiency exercises" where you show the steps taken by an algorithm, there are sets of questions, there are calculators, and there are other interactive exercises.

 **Getting credit:**
-You can get completion credit for the following:
+You can get "completion" for doing the various activities.
-Going through a slideshow, completing a proficiency exercise, completing a question set, or fulfilling the requirements of the a calculator or other exercise.
+The following activities can be completed: going through a slideshow, completing a proficiency exercise, completing a question set, or fulfilling the requirements of the a calculator or other exercise.
-You must be logged in for the system to remember your credit, but you will usually receive visual feedback if you have completed the exercise even when you are not logged in.
+You must be logged in for the system to remember your completion, but you will usually receive visual feedback if you have completed the exercise even when you are not logged in.
-If you go through the exercise and *then* log in, the system will hopefully retroactively register your credit (but don't tempt fate!).
+If you go through the exercise and *then* log in, the system will hopefully retroactively register your completion
+(but don't tempt fate!).
+Depending on how your book is configured, completing an activity might or might not give credit points, as shown in the "student view" screen.

 **Seeing your credit and seeing your current score:**
 Usually an exercise or slideshow will give you visual confirmation